zverok/lmsa/README.md

 # Let's Make Something Awesome?

-This repository is a list of **Ruby projects** I ([Victor Shepelev aka @zverok](https://zverok.github.io)) am willing to **mentor**, and invite anybody willing to be mentored and create usable opensource project in process.
+This repository is a list of **Ruby projects** I ([Victor Shepelev aka @zverok](https://zverok.github.io)) am willing to **mentor**, and invite anybody willing to be mentored and create a usable opensource project in process.

 You will:

-* work on one of projects, started or invented by me,
+* work on one of the projects started or invented by me,
 * following the plan we'll make together,
 * through GitHub issues and PRs,
 * with extensive and regular code reviews, advice and hints.

-In a process, you'll have a practical experience of writing good code, structuring it, optimizing, testing and documenting, as well as an overall experience of real-world gem development participation — and something to add to your CV as a project you've created, maintained or participated in.
+In a process, you'll have practical experience of writing good code, structuring it, optimizing, testing and documenting, as well as an overall experience of real-world gem development participation — and something to add to your CV as a project you've created, maintained or participated in.

 ## Projects

 **Projects are described by [GitHub issues](https://github.com/zverok/lmsa/issues) of this repository.**

-**Note**: The project list is **not** a "collaborative pool of ideas", it is a list of projects I personally feel to be involved in.
+**Note**: The project list is **not** a "collaborative pool of ideas," it is a list of projects I feel to be involved in.

 ## Me